opium-pro/master-hook/docs/PREVENT_ACTIONS.md

 import { force } from 'master-hook'

 export const Component = () => {
-  // all the setters are being created automatically const {value, myAction} = useMyHook()
+  const {value, myAction} = useMyHook()

   function handleClick() {